Stead, Simpson & Nephews was the largest footwear manufacturer in the world.

 Stead & Simpson owned 223 retail branches by 1963.

-Stead & Simpson closed its shoe manufacturing operations in Daventry and Leicester in 1973 with the loss of 400 jobs.
-The company announced that it would concentrate on its retail business of over 200 shops.
+Stead & Simpson closed its shoe manufacturing operations in Daventry and Leicester with the loss of 400 jobs in 1973.
+The company explained that it would focus on its retail business, which could be managed more competitively if its products were acquired externally.

 UDS Group acquired 16 percent of the company in 1974.
 Hanson Trust acquired UDS Group in 1983, and with it control of 29.1 percent of voting shares in Stead & Simpson.